 The Topspinpro is adjustable in height and can be used in all settings – on a tennis court, in the back garden, on a driveway or even indoors when the weather isn't playing ball for outdoor sports.

 Touchtennis is a modified version of tennis played on a compact court with foam balls and shorter racquets.

 The game will help develop a player's movement, touch, court IQ, and fitness for playing on full-size tennis courts.

-More importantly, TouchTennis is tremendous fun and can be set up on a driveway, in the back garden, or a public play area.
+More importantly, TouchTennis (Amazon)is tremendous fun and can be set up on a driveway, in the back garden, or a public play area.